AJMauger/sunstealer.appservice1/README.md

 # Sunstealer.appservice1 .net 8

-Sandpit .net 8 API server with Identity and Swagger.
+Sandpit .net 8 API service with Identity and Swagger IIS deploy.

 An Identity Server 6 is required with: